 The perfect fall dessert, and the most beautiful finish to your Thanksgiving dinner: Lightened-Up Pumpkin Spice Cheesecake.
-This cheesecake has all of the classics flavorings of a pumpkin cheesecake: starting with a graham cracker crust, working up to a flavorful filling of pumpkin with cinnamon, vanilla, cloves, and nutmeg.
+This cheesecake has all of the classic flavorings of a pumpkin cheesecake: starting with a graham cracker crust, working up to a flavorful filling of pumpkin with cinnamon, vanilla, cloves, and nutmeg.
 You will never believe that this cheesecake is “lightened-up,” and with no use of artificial sweeteners, the flavors of this dessert are appealing to all.
 Be sure to include this recipe in your holiday menu this year.

 What makes this recipe lightened-up?